wajeht/powerlifting.gg/README.md

 How cool is that?
 I'd say it is pretty cool!

-We're using traditional server-side rendering with `Vue` as a client on some parts of the apps where it makes complete sense!
+We're using traditional server-side rendering with `Vue` as a client on some parts of the app where it makes complete sense and needs extensive interactivity.
 With a combination of modern tools like `Tailwind`, `Vitest`, `Playwright`, and more, your imagination is the limit.

 You might be asking: why not use `Next`, `Nuxt`, or some other `meta-framework`?
 This project seems like a hack and blah blah blah.